unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

 export default provideVirtualRedirect('/example/home') satisfies Entrypoint
 ```

-## Dynamic entrypoint functions
+## Entrypoint functions
-In the example above, a Dynamic Entrypoint Function is used to return custom content based on the context of a route.
+In the example above, an Entrypoint Function is used to return custom content based on the context of a route.
-Dynamic Entrypoint Functions take a single argument, a [`Context`](#uixcontext) object and return a `Entrypoint` or `Promise<Entrypoint>`
+Entrypoint Functions take a single argument, a [`Context`](#uixcontext) object and return a `Entrypoint` or `Promise<Entrypoint>`

 Example:
 ```tsx